moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 - Provide each workshopper with some "Target" stickers from FigJam's sticker set.
     - If < 3 participants: Each participant gets 6 stickers to vote with.
 You can vote on the same item.
     - If > 3 participants: Each participant gets 3 sticker to vote with.
-- Select the top 3 voted Aspirations and move them to the JTBD Canvas’s Aspirations ssection leaving the unselected aspirations behind for consideraton later, if necessary.
+- Select the top 3 voted Aspirations and move them to the JTBD Canvas’s Aspirations ssection leaving the unselected Aspirations behind for consideraton later, if necessary.

 ## Pre-Workshop 2: Investigation Interviews & Interview Synthesis